hpe-dev-incubator/hpe-dev-portal/content/community/community.md

 ---
-title: I want to contribute to Open Source
+title: Be an Open Source contributor
 link: /OSScontribute
 linkname: Contribute
 description: I'd like to start contributing to Open Source Software